lava-nc/lava-dl/README.md

 Directly training the network utilizes the information of precise events in time.
 It is very accurate and results in efficient networks.
 However, training these networks take a lot of time and resources.

-On the other hand, ANN to SNN conversion is especially suitable for rate coded SNNs where we can leverage the fast training of ANN.
-These converted SNNs, however, require increased latency compared to directly trained SNNs.
+On the other hand, ANN to SNN conversion is especially suitable for rate coded SNNs where we can leverage fast training of ANNs.
+These converted SNNs, however, typically require increased latency compared to directly trained SNNs.

-Lava-DL provides improved [SLAYER](https://github.com/bamsumit/slayerPytorch) for direct training of deep event based networks and a new ANN-SNN accelerated training approach called [Bootstrap:TODO](link_here) to mitigate low latency issue of conventional ANN-SNN methods for training Deep Event-Based Networks.
+Lava-DL provides an improved version of [SLAYER](https://github.com/bamsumit/slayerPytorch) for direct training of deep event based networks and a new ANN-SNN accelerated training approach called [Bootstrap:TODO](link_here) to mitigate high latency issue of conventional ANN-SNN methods for training Deep Event-Based Networks.

-The Lava-DL training api's are independent of core Lava api since there is no native support for backpropagation in Lava processes.
-However, these training libraries support platform independent hdf5 network description protocol.
-Lava-DL also includes Network exchange library (coming soon...) that automatically generates the trained network using Lava processes and enables inference of the deep networks through lava on various backends.
+The lava-dl training libraries are independent of the core lava library since Lava Processes cannot be trained directly at this point.
+Instead, lava-dl is first used to train the model which can then be converted to a network of Lava processes using the netx library using platform independent hdf5 network description.

 The library presently consists of